webino/WebinoDraw/README.md

 **Testing**

-  - Run `phpunit` in test directory.
+  - Run `phpunit` in the test directory
-  - Run `phing test` in module directory to run test and code insights.
+  - Run `phing test` in the module directory to run the tests and code insights

     *NOTE: To run the code insights there are some tool requirements.*

 ## Todo

-  - The "remove": Add multiple xpath or query option.
+  - The "remove": Add multiple XPath or CSS selector option
-  - Variable switch/case support, maybe.
+  - Variable switch/case support, maybe
-  - Ajax.
+  - Cache
-  - Cache.
+  - DrawElement loop offset
-  - DrawHelper how to.
+  - DrawHelper how to
-  - Add DrawResized to resize images.
+  - Add DrawResized to resize images
-  - Add debug profiler.
+  - Add debug profiler
-  - Write tests for draw form and new features (events + sub-instructions).
+  - Write tests for draw form and new features (events + sub-instructions)

 ## Addendum